NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 	x = b \, c \, b.
 $$

-## Example 2: a slightly more challenging example
+## A slightly more challenging example

 For a slightly more challenging example consider the same monomial order as before: